Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Experimental Setup

 \subsection{Model Architecture}

 Figure \ref{fig:model} shows the model structure used for our experiments.
-Core components are the convolutional encoder and the recurrent policy, which are pretrained first using supervised learning, and later fine-tuned using reinforcement learning.
-The convolutional decoder and the recurrent critic are used only during pretraining and fine-tuning respectively.
+The core components are the convolutional encoder and the recurrent policy, which are pretrained first with supervised learning and later fine-tuned with reinforcement learning.
+The convolutional decoder and the recurrent critic are used only during pretraining and fine-tuning, respectively.

 During pretraining, the convolutional encoder is part of an autoencoder that is trained to minimize the image reconstruction loss $\mathcal L_{rec} = ||o_t - \hat o_t||$.
-The actor is modeled as single-layer recurrent neural network and receives the encoded observation $x_t$ as input.
-It's output is transformed by a fully connected layer that maps to a number of outputs equal to double the number of action dimension.
-The outputs correspond to the mean and standard deviation of a Gaussian distribution that is transformed by a hyperbolic tangent bijector, and scaled to the maximum action magnitude afterwards.
+The actor is modeled as a single-layer recurrent neural network and receives the encoded observation $x_t$ as input.
+Its output is transformed by a fully connected layer that maps to a number of outputs equal to double the action dimension.
+The outputs correspond to the mean and standard deviation of a Gaussian distribution that is transformed by a hyperbolic tangent bijector and scaled to the maximum action magnitude afterward.
 This setup ensures that the policy can only predict admissible actions.
 Training of the policy is facilitated through maximizing the log-probability of the action in the dataset under the predicted distribution $\mathcal L_{act} = -\log P(a_t|x_t)$.
 The combined loss for pretraining is the sum of the action prediction loss and the weighted reconstruction loss: $\mathcal L = \mathcal L_{act} + \eta_{rec} \mathcal L_{rec}$.

 For fine-tuning via RTRRL, a recurrent value function is randomly initialized and used alongside the CNN encoder and the RNN policy.
-The RNN Critic receives the same encoded vector $x_t$ as input and it's output is mapped by an all-to-one fully connected layer.
+The RNN Critic receives the same encoded vector $x_t$ as input, and its output is mapped by an all-to-one fully connected layer.
 The Critic's output corresponds to a deterministic prediction of the expected cumulative state-value with discounting.
-Note that – contrary to \citet{lemmel2025real}, who used a shared RNN encoder followed by linear policy and value functions – we use a separate RNN for each function.
+Contrary to \citep{lemmel2025real}, we use separate RNNs for the policy and the critic; that is, we do not share the RNN encoder.